osmbe/website/_posts/2015-11-04-en-mits-dave-corley.md

 Over the last 2 years I’ve been into colleges and schools teaching people how to map or use OSM for various purposes.

 Thanks a lot for this interesting interview.
-It is really appreciated that you took the time , although you were very busy the past few weeks.
+It is really appreciated that you took the time, although you were very busy the past few weeks.